What Proof Do You Need to Contest a Will in New York City?

 • Religious community members.

-• Healthcare providers below the physician level (nurses, aides).
+• Non-physician healthcare providers (nurses, aides).

-Lay witness testimony has limits — the witness cannot give expert medical opinions and must testify from personal observation.
+A lay witness cannot give expert medical opinions and must testify from personal observation.
 But the cumulative effect of multiple lay witnesses describing consistent observations can be powerful.

 Document Discovery